captainalan/pelican-test/content/corona-virus-023.md

 not, it is a place where people just *end up*.

-Whereas *the jungle* is a place filled with disease, things to kill you, life forms all over... the desert is a relatively stale place.
+Whereas *the jungle* is a place filled with disease, things to kill you, life forms all over... the desert is a relatively sterile place.
 The desert feels *solitary*&mdash;rather than having too much life all around and being fearful of what might eat you, the desert presents many mechanical, inorganic challenges.